For a printable pdf of this click here.

 How is “long haul” Covid-19 different from most cases?

 Some patients are experiencing different symptoms of Covid-19 in sequence over many weeks, often a few days after they begin feeling better.
-One person I know is past the three-month mark and is finally starting to feel better.
-She began with cardiac issues, then gastrointestinal, then painful breathing, then strange autoimmune signs, a deep vein thrombosis, and most recently returned to more severe gastrointestinal problems.
-In all, she made twelve trips to the emergency room.
+One person I know was quite ill for three-months before starting to feel better.
+She began with cardiac issues, then gastrointestinal, then painful breathing, then post-viral syndrome, a deep vein thrombosis, and most recently returned to more severe gastrointestinal problems.
+In all, she made thirteen trips to the emergency room.

 A survey of people who fall into this category reveals some startling information.
 Most of the respondents were white women, which could result from being willing and able to take a survey.
 Note that most patients had not yet reached the 7th week of illness.